-32. Ibid., 220a14.
-[The single passage, 220a14-20, to which notes 32-35 refer, is reproduced here as a whole.
+^{32.} Ibid.
+220-14.
+[The single passage, 220-14-20, to which notes 32-35 refer, is reproduced here as a whole.
 See also the remark and translation added to note 34, below.
-"The 'now' on the other hand, since the body carried is moving, is always different.

-&quot;Hence time is not number in the sense in which there is 'number' of the same point because it is beginning and end, but rather as the extremities of a line form a number, and not as the parts of the line do so, both for the reason given (for we can use the middle point as two, so that on that analogy time might stand still), and further because obviously the 'now' is no part of time nor the section any part of the movement, any more than the points are parts of the line-for it is two lines that are parts of one line."
+[&]quot;The 'now' on the other hand, since the body carried is moving, is always different.
+"Hence time is not number in the sense in which there is 'number' of the same point because it is beginning and end, but rather as the extremities of a line form a number, and not as the parts of the line do so, both for the reason given (for we can use the middle point as two, so that on that analogy time might stand still), and further because obviously the normal of time analogy time might stand still). no part of time nor the section any part of the movement, any more than the points are parts of the line for it is section. of the line-for it is two lines that are parts of one line."
 Trans.
 Hardie and Gaye.]